mfruzan/CoreDetector/README.md

 Make sure Java 1.8 or higher is installed.
 If GSAlign pairwise aligner is used make sure GSAlign https://github.com/hsinnan75/GSAlign is installed and its executable files are in PATH environment variable.

-If Minimap2 aligner is used make sure minimap2 https://lh3.github.io/minimap2/minimap2.html and K8 javascript engine https://github.com/attractivechaos/k8 are installed and their exutable files are in system path.
+If Minimap2 aligner is used make sure minimap2 https://lh3.github.io/minimap2/minimap2.html and K8 javascript engine https://github.com/attractivechaos/k8 are installed and their exutable files are in system path or PATH variable.

 ## <a name="iformat"></a>Input formats